bryanwweber/orbital-mechanics-notes/orbital-maneuvers/hohmann-transfer.md

 For each impulse, we need to calculate the difference in velocity between the circular orbits and the transfer orbit.
 Since the velocity vectors are parallel at both impulse locations we can work entirely with velocity magnitudes.

-The velocity on the circular orbits is given by Eq. {eq}`eq:circular-orbit-velocity`:
+The velocity on the circular orbits is given by @eq:circular-orbit-velocity:

 :::{math}
 v_{\text{circular}} = \sqrt{\frac{\mu}{r}}